ValeriiRuchko/ValeriiRuchko/README.md

 	</ul>
 </ol>

-<h5>As my main IDE I use AstroNvim, but VSCode is also fine.</h5>
+<h3>As my main IDE I use AstroNvim, but VSCode is also fine.</h3>
-<p>** Though I won't share my dot-files for now, as it is not so far from the default they provide :D</p>
+<aside>Though I won't share my dot-files for now, as it is not so far from the default they provide :D</aside>

 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=valeriiruchko)](https://github.com/anuraghazra/github-readme-stats)